Strasbourg Cathedral: Chapel of Saint John the Baptist

 The Chapel of Saint John the Baptist is located just to the left of the apse, at the northeast end of the cathedral.
 It is one of the oldest parts of the cathedral, constructed in about 1170 and then rebuilt in Gothic style in 1230, with the same height as the adjoining nave.
 The sacristy occupies the upper level over the chapel.
-The chapel contains the tomb of Bishop Conrad de Lichtenberg, made between 1310 and 1320, and now framed by flamboyant tripe arch.
+The chapel contains the tomb of Bishop Conrad de Lichtenberg, made between 1310 and 1320, and now framed by a flamboyant triple arch.
 It also contains the tomb of Conrad de Bussnang, a prominent member of the chapter, whose image is portrayed in sculpture praying before the Virgin and child.
 It dates to the end of the 15th century.
 A door opens from the chapel to an adjoining cloister behind the cathedral.